 The third card of results contains your Objective detail report, which shows each variant’s performance for a specific objective.

 Select the objective you want to focus on from the drop-down menu in the top left, then select the variants you want to compare.
-Then, the chart at the bottom of the card will show each variant’s performance over the course of your experiment.
+The chart at the bottom of the card will show each variant’s performance over the course of your experiment.

-The colored sections in the graph show the performance range that each variant is likely to achieve 95% of the time, and the line in the middle of each range shows its median value.
+The colored sections in the graph show the performance range that each variant is likely to achieve 95 percent of the time, and the line in the middle of each range shows its median value.

 In most cases, you’ll notice that the intervals in the graph narrow over time.
 This is because at the start of any experiment, there’s greater uncertainty of each variant’s performance.

-When only three users have seen a variant, for example, each user’s response has a much greater impact.
+When only three visitors have seen a variant, for example, each visitor’s response has a much greater impact.
 So the more data you collect, the more accurate a picture you’ll get of each variant’s performance.